idvorkin/idvorkin.github.io/_posts/2020-04-01-Igor-Eulogy.md

 - Healthy pride in being superior:
   - Reading hard books
   - Not wearing headphones to be present.

+* Seeing how he's curious and with courage
+  - Always wants to try stuff (Yellow Deli, Stopping at new creamery; Stopping to enjoy Lookout point)
+* Getting to engage with him as a grown up
+  - Listening to podcasts together

+- Very much looking forward to him teaching me more and more
+  - Words
+  - Politics
+  - Social Sciences
+  - Evenntually, new tech

 Things I cherish with Zach @ 12.5: